schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 If you would like to authorize other accounts to aggregate AWS Config data, the account IDs can also be passed via the variable `aws_config.aggregator_account_ids`.

+> [!NOTE]
-NOTE: This module already authorizes the `audit` account to aggregate Config data from all other accounts in the organization, so there is no need to specify the `audit` account ID in the `aggregator_account_ids` list.
+> This module already authorizes the `audit` account to aggregate Config data from all other accounts in the organization, so there is no need to specify the `audit` account ID in the `aggregator_account_ids` list.

 Example: